ttltrk/TTT/LAN/ENG/ENG.md

 There have previously been such cases. - Korábban is voltak ilyen esetek.
 It has not rained this summer. - Nem esett az eső ezen a nyáron.
-Not everyone has eaten today. - nem mindenki evett ma meg
+Not everyone has eaten today. - nem mindenki evett ma meg He has not told me his name. - Nem mondta meg nekem a nevét.
+We have not seen each other since Wednesday. - Szerda óta nem láttuk egymást.